Fox News host Chris Wallace tells Trump world sees him as ‘beacon for repression’

 "And if he misbehaves, we’ll throw him out or we’ll stop the news conference," Trump said.

-At one point, Wallace asked Trump about the criticism from retired Navy Admiral William McRaven, who led the operations that took down Saddam Hussein and Osama bin Laden and called Trump's attacks on the press "the greatest threat to democracy in his lifetime."
+At one point, Wallace asked Trump about the criticism from retired Navy Admiral William McRaven, who led the operation that took down Osama bin Laden and has called Trump's attacks on the press "the greatest threat to democracy in his lifetime."

 Trump dismissed McRaven as a "Hillary Clinton fan" and "an Obama-backer," and implied bin Laden should have been caught sooner.